abpframework/abp/docs/en/Blog-Posts/2023-06-05 v7_3_Preview/POST.md

 ### Ordering of the Local Event Handlers

-In this version, ABP Framework introduces `LocalEventHandlerOrder` attribute, which can be used to set the execution order for the event handlers.
+In this version, ABP Framework introduces the `LocalEventHandlerOrder` attribute, which can be used to set the execution order for the event handlers.
 This can be helpful if you want to handle your local event handlers in a specific order.

 **Example:**